herpiko/herpiko.github.io/content/post/2026-02-22-blankon-revival-project-part-1.md

 AI really played a big part in my decision to revive the project.
 Everything is so much easier now.

 As I am writing this post, Praya ([https://github.com/BlankOn/praya-gnome-shell-extension](https://github.com/BlankOn/praya-gnome-shell-extension)) is already part of the BlankOn Linux ISO, and around 60–70% of the code was written with AI.
-It is written within days, something that would have taken months to finish five years ago.
+It was written within days, something that would have taken months to finish five years ago.

 I have carefully designed the guardrail policy around AI: https://github.com/BlankOn/revival/blob/main/ArtificialIntelligencePolicy.md